sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/basics/divider/divider.md

 ---

 ## What does the component do?
-It determines the vertical spaces between components.{.lead}
+It determines the vertical spaces between components. {.lead}

 ## When should the component be used?
-For the layout of components.{.lead}
+For the layout of components. {.lead}

 ## Variants